GETTING STARTED

-Body Lever is a powerful tool that gives you control over recovery and relief.
-Whether you’re considering one or just unboxed yours, this guide helps you get started.
-By following the steps and demos, you’ll master the best techniques for targeting different muscle groups.
-Designed for everyone, it’s easy to start using right away.
+Body Lever is a powerful tool that puts recovery and relief in your hands.
+Whether you’re considering one or just unboxed yours, this guide will help you get started.
+Follow the steps and demos to master the most effective techniques—and start experiencing relief from day one.

 STEP 1